 What is it?

-Microdosing is the regular consumption of a product, in this case CBD, at below perceptual levels.
+Microdosing is taking a smaller serving of a substance in lower than perceptual levels.
 In other words, you don’t microdose to get a certain “feeling,” but to receive therapeutic benefits.
 It’s also a useful way to avoid some of the potential negative side effects of ingestion.

 As we said earlier, we want to provide you with a more worthwhile answer to your dosage questions than, “it depends.”
-In order to establish the proper dosing protocol for you, starting off at micro levels and building up is the best option.
-There are so many metabolic differences between users that the only person who can determine the right dose is yourself.
-You’re also not going to experience any disorienting side effects in micro doses.
+In order to establish the proper CBD serving size for you, starting off at micro levels and gradually increasing your intake is the best option.
+There are so many metabolic differences between users that the only person who can determine the right serving size is yourself.
+You’re also not going to experience any disorienting side effects in microdoses.

 How Do You Microdose?

-To microdose, we recommend taking a dose that’s one-tenth to one-fifth of the normal dosage.
-In Hemp Boms terms, that could be anywhere from 1-12mg.
+To microdose, we recommend taking a serving that’s one-tenth to one-fifth of the normal serving size.
+In Hemp Bombs terms, that could be anywhere from 1-12mg.
 Try to keep consumption as consistent as possible - same dosage, same time - everyday.
 While you will be able to monitor your own biological responses, by a month, you should have begun to notice the effects.

 If you don’t notice any benefit, you should increase your dosage and continue the process.